 There is a child care facility in the Centre House building.

-The 140m 'Nan-chatte SnowPark' area is located by the in the lower area of the resort.
+The 200m 'Nan-chatte SnowPark' area is located in the lower area of the resort.
+The plan is for it to be available from mid January.
 There is also a special mogul run area.

 Fujiten Snow Resort Season & Opening Times